Het-thakkar/IDAI1-2505566--HetThakkar/README.md

 ## Security & Production Notes
 - Do not commit API keys.
 Use environment variables or a secure secret manager for deployments.
 - Validate model outputs before using them for operational decisions; the scaffold app includes simple reason tags but is not a certified agronomic advisor.

-## Want more?
-I can add a focused `requirements.txt`, a minimal `Dockerfile`, or deployment instructions for Streamlit Cloud.
-Tell me which and I'll add it.